Appearance

 Summary

-Webhook Transforms are a powerful tool that allows you to simply aim webhooks from your external systems at a URL on your Jira site, and have App Maker automatically translate the data from that webhook into Custom Data.
+Webhook Transforms are a powerful tool that allow you to simply aim webhooks from your external systems at a URL on your Jira site, and have App Maker automatically translate the data from that webhook into the shape you need and store it in a Data Object/List.

 Overview:

-- Webhook Transforms are managed very similarly to UI Components and Custom Data.
+- Webhook Transforms are managed very similarly to Data Objects/Lists.

 - They are defined as JSON, and share a very similar structure.

-which allow you to map data from a webhook you receive to the fields required to store it as Custom Data. - When you create a Webhook Transform, it will generate a unique URL on your Jira site that you will aim your external system's webhooks at.
+object which allows you to map data from a webhook you receive and store it in a Data Object/List. - When you create a Webhook Transform, it will generate a unique URL on your Jira site that you will aim your external system's webhooks at.

-- When a webhook request is received at that URL, App Maker will automatically translate the data from the webhook into Custom Data and store it in your Jira site, ready to be displayed inside your Apps.
+- When a webhook request is received at that URL, App Maker will automatically translate the data from the webhook and store it in a Data Object/List in your Jira site, ready to be displayed inside your Apps.

 Example Workflow: